 In terms of A Course in Miracles, a special relationship is any relationship (with anything though we tend to think of it as between people) that we use as a substitute for Oneness with God.
 It might be a special hate relationship, in which we feel justified in projecting hate and anger onto someone, or it might be a special love relationship, in which we believe that only a special person can meet our needs.
 Though they look quite different in form, both follow from the same error: that our separation from God can be healed (or solved or amended) through an external relationship.

 A Course in Miracles suggests that all special relationships can be transformed into holy relationships – that is, relationships bent on truth, in which Oneness is revealed rather than hidden or hindered.
-So the issue isn’t about giving things up – becoming celibate or fasting or never haunting another used bookstore or whatever.
+So the issue isn’t about giving things up – becoming celibate or fasting or never haunting another used bookstore or voting for the right candidate.
 Rather, it is about learning how to see, or perceive, differently.

 This healed perception is not limited to a particular relationship; it is more pervasive, more broadly applicable – it touches everything.
-But it does seem to come into existence through particular relationships.”
-So it behooves us to give attention to these relationships, to give them a close and sustained look – no matter how uncomfortable or distressing said looking might be.
+But it does seem to come into existence through particular relationships.
+So it behooves us to give attention to these relationships, to give them a close and sustained look – no matter how uncomfortable or distressing that looking might be.

 To learn this course requires willingness to question every value that you hold dear.
-Not one can be kept hidden and obscure but it will jeapordize your learning (T-24.In.2:1-2).
+Not one can be kept hidden and obscure but it will jeopardize your learning (T-24.In.2:1-2).

 All our relationships hinge on ideas of value – they reflect what we consider necessary to survival and happiness and all that.
 Thus, when we question those relationships, we are really questioning our values, in particular those that might not harmonize with our ideal of ourselves as spiritual, generous, loving individuals and so forth.
-This is the part of A Course in Miracles that a lot of students tend to gloss over – the looking at the blocks to love part.
+This is the part of A Course in Miracles that a lot of students tend to gloss over – the looking-at-our-blocks-to-love part.
 We can put it off a long time, but ultimately there is no way to peace but through what seems to block peace.